komascript/latex-contract/README.md

 is, that the argument of `\Clause` and `\SubClause` isn't mandaroty any longer but optional.
 So the syntax has changed to `\Clause[<options>]` resp. `\SubClause[<options>]`.

+**Note:** For a transitional period, KOMA-Script will continue to contain a package `scrjura`, which is a wrapper to `contract` and attempts to increase compatibility.
+With this package, the argument of `\Clause` and `\SubClause` will remain mandatory for the time being.H owever, this package is expected to disappear from KOMA-Script after a reasonable period of smooth transition.